heptarch/heptarch.github.io/drafts/demon.md

 the network was underperforming and overbudget, and was officially discontinued in 1874.

-But a company ambitious enough to propose an underground pneumatic network could not be reasonably expected to stop there.
+A company ambitious enough to propose an underground pneumatic network could not be reasonably expected to stop there.
+The chairman, Richard Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Chandos,

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->